Shipping to Canada from the U.S.

 The United States Postal Service (USPS), FedEx, and UPS are convenient carrier options to use when shipping to Canada.
 Rates vary by the package size and weight as well as the destination zone.

-To find the best rates, visit our multi-carrier shipping calculator.
-It compares the rates from USPS, UPS, and FedEx for you.
+To find the best rates, visit our shipping to Canada calculator.
+It compares the shipping costs from USPS, DHL, UPS, and FedEx for you.

-USPS-produced flat rate boxes have different maximum weights than domestic flat-rate boxes.
-Maximum weight for Priority Mail International Flat Rate Envelopes and small Flat Rate Boxes is 4 lbs.
-Medium and large Priority Mail International Flat Rate Boxes hold a maximum of 20 lbs.
-If the package is larger or you’re not using USPS-produced boxes, the total girth of the package cannot exceed 108 inches and weight cannot exceed 66 pounds.
+If you’re not using USPS-produced boxes, the total girth of the package cannot exceed 108 inches and weight cannot exceed 66 pounds.
 If using Global Express Guaranteed, your package can weigh up to 70 pounds.
 Here are two examples of rates and shipping times for USPS:

 For a comparison of USPS mail services, you can find more info from this table on the official USPS site.